 In 2009, 10 parents spoke before the GCISD school board regarding the undeserved population of students with dyslexia.
-Statically, the district has improved from 44 identified dyslexics in 2009 to 457 children in 2016 to 803 students in 2021.
+Statically, the district improved from 44 identified dyslexics in 2009 to 457 children in 2016 to 803 students in 2021.
 803 students in 2021 was 5.76% of the district's population, which mirrors the general population.

 Beyond reading instruction, students with Dyslexia need long-term strategies and accommodations to keep these bright students successful in traditional learning environments.